Advanced Scraping Techniques & Anti-Bot Evasion

 Browser Automation for Dynamic Content

-Static HTML parsers fail when applications rely heavily on client-side JavaScript rendering.
-Headless browsers execute scripts, render the Document Object Model (DOM), and simulate user interactions to expose dynamically loaded data.
-For foundational automation workflows, Mastering Selenium for Dynamic Websites provides a reliable framework for handling legacy structures and cross-browser compatibility.
+Static HTML parsers fail when applications rely on client-side JavaScript rendering.
+Headless browsers execute scripts, render the DOM, and simulate user interactions to expose dynamically loaded data.

 - Initialize a headless browser context with isolated storage.